 Apply by dotting and spreading as you would a moisturizer, but don’t rub.
 Use it on your entire face, or confine to problem zones like under the eyes or on the nose and cheeks if you have broken capillaries.

-I tend to apply too much, which leaves an overly dewy appearance that only highlights puffiness.
+I tend to apply too much, which leaves an overly dewy appearance that highlights puffiness.
 To remedy this, allow it to set for about five minutes, then blot with a tissue.

 CeraVe Hydrating Mineral Sunscreen